nesfit/ICS/Lectures/Lecture_11/Lecture.md

   - A `.deps.json` file that includes all of the dependencies of the project.
   - A `.runtimeconfig.json` file that specifies the shared runtime that the application expects, as well as other configuration options for the runtime (for example, garbage collection type).
   - The *application's dependencies*, which are copied from the NuGet cache into the output folder
-- Implicit restore - restores NuGet packages, can be disabled with option `--no-restore`
+- Implicit restore - restores NuGet packages; can be disabled with the `--no-restore` option

 References:
 - [Arguments, options, ...](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish#arguments)